OpenChargingCloud/WWCP_OCPI/README.md

 - [Implementation Details and Differences](WWCP_OCPIv2.2/README.md) to the official protocol specification.
 The OCPI specification has unfortunatelly many flaws and security issues.
 This implementation provides extentions and work-arounds for most of these issues to simplify the daily operations business, high availability or to support additional concepts/methods like *European General Data Protection Regulation (GDPR)*  and the *German Calibration Law (Eichrecht)*.

-- We at Open Charging Cloud love Open Source and [Open Data](OpenData.md).
-Therefore we provide an extention to the OCPI specification allowing Charge Point Operators (Charging Stations Operators) to provide their charging locations as Open Data.
+- We love [Open Source](https://en.wikipedia.org/wiki/Open_source) and [Open Data](OpenData.md).
+Therefore we provide an extention to the OCPI specification allowing charging stations operators and e-mobility providers to provide their charging locations, charging tariffs and other data as Open Data.

 ### Your participation